 - Best Low Profile CPU Coolers for Mini-ITX & SFF Cases

-Well, to be honest there are not a lot of low profile mechanical keyboards out there, but then also I have listed the best ones that you can buy for your gaming and typing needs.
+Well, to be honest, there are not a lot of low-profile mechanical keyboards out there, but then also I have listed the best ones that you can buy for your gaming and typing needs.
 Almost all the keyboards use Kailh switches as the keyboards with Cherry MX low profile switches are yet to come in the market.
-I will update the post whenever a new and good low profile keyboard is launched and for latest updates please keep in touch with this post.
-If you have any queries or doubts about these low profile mechanical keyboards then ask me by leaving a comment below.
+I will update the post whenever a new and good low-profile keyboard is launched and for the latest updates please keep in touch with this post.
+If you have any queries or doubts about these low-profile mechanical keyboards then ask me by leaving a comment below.